How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • fluid removal, drainage;

-• the introduction of an expanding gas mixture for strong fixation (if necessary);
+• introduction of an expanding gas mixture for strong fixation (if necessary);

 • stitching.

-The advantage of the operation is the preservation of the vitreous body, the disadvantage is the incomplete restoration of visual functions.
-Complications can be infection, weakening of the oculomotor muscle fibers, increased pressure inside the eye.
-In the late period, the development of cataracts, myopia is possible.
+The advantage of the operation is the preservation of the vitreous body; the disadvantage is the incomplete restoration of visual functions.
+Complications may include infection, weakening of the oculomotor muscle fibers, and increased pressure inside the eye.
+In the later period, the development of cataracts and myopia is possible.

 Ballooning

-It is used only with uncomplicated detachment of the retina, the absence of rupture or hemorrhage into the internal environment of the eye.
-With the help of a catheter, a balloon is passed behind the eyeball, into which liquid enters after it has reached the right place.
-Pressure on the sclera causes the retina to be fixed in its normal position.
+It is used only for uncomplicated retinal detachment, absence of rupture or hemorrhage into the internal media of the eye.
+Using a catheter, a balloon is passed behind the eyeball, into which liquid flows after it has reached the desired location.
+Pressure on the sclera leads to fixation of the retina in its normal position.

 Extrascleral retinal ballooning

-Usually, after removing the catheter, additional coagulation with a laser is performed.
+Typically, after removing the catheter, additional laser coagulation is performed.
 The method gives positive results in almost all patients, but after ballooning, hematomas, hypertension inside the eye, and cataracts often occur.

 Vitrectomy

-Such an operation involves the removal of the vitreous body and its replacement with the help of artificial polymer compounds, oils, gases.
-The method is contraindicated in case of reduced transparency of the cornea, severe retinopathy or pathology of the optic nerve.
-Through several thin punctures, a gel-like substance is removed, which fills the space between the lens and the retina.
+This operation involves removing the vitreous body and replacing it with artificial polymer compounds, oils, and gases.
+The method is contraindicated in cases of reduced corneal transparency, severe retinopathy or optic nerve pathology.
+Through several thin punctures, a jelly-like substance is removed, which fills the space between the lens and the retina.

 The duration of the surgical intervention is about 3 hours.
-With sufficient qualification of the ophthalmologist, postoperative complications (glaucoma, corneal edema, infection of the membranes of the eye, hemorrhage, relapse of the detachment of the membrane) are rare.
+If the ophthalmologist is sufficiently qualified, postoperative complications (glaucoma, corneal edema, infection of the membranes of the eye, hemorrhage, recurrence of membrane detachment) are rare.

-As an option that provides partial restoration of vision, implantation of an artificial retina - plates with photodiodes can be carried out.
+As an option that provides partial restoration of vision, an artificial retina can be implanted - a plate with photodiodes.
 This method is usually indicated for untimely treatment of diseases of the eyes and nervous system with the development of complete blindness.
-The transplant technique is still in the stage of clinical trials.
+The transplantation technique is still in the clinical trial stage.
 Currently, the study of its effectiveness is based on three types of operations:

-• the implant is placed on the retina;
+• the implant is installed on the retina;

 • prosthesis behind the shell;